Dr-Insanity/disghost-site/README.md

-# Sentinel X's website - General Purpose Discord Bot
+# Project Sentinel's website - General Purpose Discord Bot
 Hello reader,
 If you're here, you are probably interested in the source of my website.
 Originally, it was a template from Aria / Inovatik.
 That can be found [here](https://www.free-css.com/free-css-templates/page259/aria)